This article was updated September 26, 2023.

 The telecommunications industry is experiencing tremendous growth, which introduces new opportunities for companies to receive higher valuations.

-However, uncertainty related to new technology, state and federal regulatory updates, and customer behavior have the potential to positively or negatively affect a telecommunications company’s valuation.
+However, uncertainty related to new technology, state and federal regulatory updates, and customer behavior have the potential to affect a telecommunications company’s business valuation.

 Telecommunications carriers are generally classified in one or several of the following categories:

 When assessing telecommunications carriers, valuation professionals generally analyze the following three approaches, and then determine value based on one or more method.

 - Income approach, or discounted future cash-flow analysis

 - Market comparable approach, which analyzes publicly traded companies or mergers and acquisitions